mepritam/react-native-navigation-boilerplate/README.md

  - run `npm install` inside this repo folder.
  - Definitely you want to change the default project name.
 So don't worry  you can use [react-native-rename](https://github.com/junedomingo/react-native-rename#readme)
  - Inside screen folder you can create your screen (example Home is there)
  - To use this screen in this application you need to first register that with react-native-navigation.
-To do so open `navigation/screens.js` and import add your screen like this `Navigation.registerComponent('About', () => require('../screens/About').default);`.
+To do so open `navigation/screens.js` and import and add your screen like this `Navigation.registerComponent('About', () => require('../screens/About').default);`.
 If you want to use redux with this screen then you need some little bit modification.
 Instead of registerComponent you have to use registerComponentWithRedux. `Navigation.registerComponentWithRedux('About', () => require('../screens/About').default, Provider, store);`If above steps are done then you are good to go in the next steps.
- - This boilerplate like other RN app also initially hit `index.js` first.
+ - This boilerplate is like other RN app  and also initially hit `index.js` first.
 You can change you initial screen here under `Navigation.events().registerAppLaunchedListener(() => {}).` Make sure you have little bit understanding of react-native-navigation or you can user this [docs](https://wix.github.io/react-native-navigation/#/).

  **How to start (Advanced setup)**